Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Partial-Observation Localization Procedure

-Finally, we allocate each partial-observation local preemptor/controller to the agent owning the corresponding forcible/prohibitible event, and build a distributed control architecture for this workcell, as displayed in Fig.~\ref{fig:DisComDiag}.
-A local preemptor/controller either directly observes an observable event generated by the agent owning it, as denoted by solid lines in Fig.~\ref{fig:DisComDiag}, or imports an observable event by communication from other local preemptors/controllers, as denoted by the dashed lines.
-Note that only observable events lead to state changes in the transition diagrams displayed in Fig.~\ref{fig:relobs_locs}, and only the events that lead to state changes are communicated.
+Finally, according to the allocation policy described in Section~\ref{sec:ProbFormu}, we build a distributed control architecture for the timed workcell, as displayed in Fig.~\ref{fig:DisComDiag}.
+Here $\hat\Sigma_{for,{\bf WK}} = \hat\Sigma_{hib,{\bf WK}} = \{\mu_1,\mu_2\}$, $\hat\Sigma_{for,{\bf M1}} = \hat\Sigma_{hib,{\bf M1}} = \{\alpha_1\}$, and $\hat\Sigma_{for,{\bf M2}} = \hat\Sigma_{hib,{\bf M2}} = \{\alpha_2\}$.
+A local preemptor/controller either directly observes an observable event generated by the plant component owning it, as denoted by solid lines in Fig.~\ref{fig:DisComDiag}, or imports an observable event by communication from other local preemptors/controllers, as denoted by the dashed lines.
+Those events imported by communication may be subject to delay when using physical channels; we shall address this problem in the next section.